TFI Leap Card

 It saves you carrying change and TFI Leap Card fares are up to 31% cheaper than cash single tickets.
 TFI Leap Card users in the Dublin area also benefit from smart discount features such as fare capping and the Leap 90 Discount.

 Leap Top-Up App

 Leap Top-Up is a free app for NFC enabled Android or iOS phones, available from the Google Play and Apple App stores.
-Download and open the app on your NFC-enabled device, hold your TFI Leap Card to the back of to instantly check your balance, collect a pre-paid ticket, or top-up your TFI Leap Card.
+Download and open the app on your NFC-enabled device, hold your TFI Leap Card to the back of to instantly check your balance and your last 5 transactions, collect a pre-paid ticket, or top-up your TFI Leap Card.